brakmic/BackbonePlayground/README.md

 #### CoffeeScript compilation

-Compilation is supported via `config/coffee_config.js` which is a simple CommonJS module.
+Compilation is supported via `configs/coffee_config.js` which is a simple CommonJS module.
 There's already a  `Cakefile` located in the project root.
-By default the compilation starts with `cake build` but it can be adjusted by modifying the `Cakefile` and/or `config/coffee_config.js`.
+By default the compilation starts with `cake build` but it can be adjusted by modifying the `Cakefile` and/or `configs/coffee_config.js`.
 The compilation is disabled in ___prod environment___ (see `dev_config.json` & `production_config.json`).
 The compilation starts on ___each page reload___ in ___dev___ environment.
 The compiled JS files are located together with their CoffeeScript counterparts.
 To change this behavior set a general `--output [DIR]` in `Cakefile`.
 For example `coffee --compile --output OUT_DIR .` More information regarding CoffeeScript compilation can be found [here](http://arcturo.github.io/library/coffeescript/05_compiling.html).

-To use CoffeeScript in ___Backbone Playground___ install it with `npm i -g coffee-script`
+___Required___: Install CoffeeScript with `npm i -g coffee-script`

 #### MarionetteJS console debugging